djmattyg007/dreg-client/CONTRIBUTING.rst

 ## Code Style

-Follow pep8 and check style with pyflakes
+Code style is checked by running ``inv lint``.
+You can reformat all of the code automatically with ``inv reformat``.
+This should ensure your code passes the style-related linting checks for CI.

 ## Testing

-Tests are run with `pytest tests`.
+Tests are run with ``inv test``.
 Please write tests for new code.

 ## CI